The Cosmological Constant Problem and Quantum Spacetime Reference Frame

-The first two terms in the bracket are the ordinary matter term, the third term by convention can be interpreted as the low energy Einstein-Hilbert term.
-The fourth term $(2/\pi)\lambda$ is a positive constant being of order $\langle R\rangle k_{UV}^{2}$, which consequently is interpreted as the effective cosmological constant corresponding to an energy density
+The first two terms in the bracket are the ordinary matter term, the third term is interpreted as the Einstein-Hilbert term at certain scale.
+The fourth term $(2/\pi)\lambda$ is a positive constant related to the IR fixed point Ricci scalar being of order $R_{*}k_{UV}^{2}$, which here is interpreted as the effective cosmological constant corresponding to an effective energy density